 “How many do we have?
-Close your eyes, I’m going to hide some.
-Open you eyes!
+Now close your eyes and I will hide some.
+Open your eyes!
 How many are hiding?”

-You can play this game in many different ways, with many different objects (fingers, pennies, stuffed animals, toys, and even with people).
-You can hide things with your hand, with a cup, or, for large things, such as people or stuffed animals, with a blanket or a piece of furniture.
-When counting how many things children are practicing reciting number words in the correct order, using one-to-one correspondence, and counting to know how many (cardinality) or even subitizing (knowing how many immediately).
-In order to figure out how many are hiding, children have to remember how many there were in all, look at how many they can see, and then figure out how many were taken away (e.g. how many are hiding).
-When children are just starting they may have to name how many they can see first, before figuring out how many the can’t see.
-As children gain more experience, teachers can increase the number of objects.
-Children also enjoy doing the covering—in this case they still need to do the work to make sure their partner gets it right!
+You can play How Many are Hiding? in many different ways!
+Use an assortment of items (fingers, pennies, stuffed animals, toys, or even people) and hide them with your hand, a cup, or, for large things, a blanket or piece of furniture.
+When counting ‘how many,’ children are practicing reciting number words in the correct order, using one-to-one correspondence, cardinality (knowing how many in all), and subitizing (immediately recognizing a small quantity).
+Then, in order to know many items are hiding, children must remember how many there were, determine how many there are now, and figure out how many were taken away.
+As children gain more experience with these games, increase the number of objects used.
+Children also enjoy doing the hiding — in this case, they must work to make sure their partner correctly finds out how many are hiding!